vergissberlin/raspberry-coffee/README.md

 ## Installation

 1. Fresh raspian package from [raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/)
+2. Extract the _img_ file and copy to a SD-card with ``sudo dd bs=4M if=Downloads/2016-11-25-raspbian-jessie-lite.img of=/dev/mmcblk0``
-2. Connect your device with a HDMI cable to a monitor and start the configuration process with ``raspi-config``
+3. Connect your device with a HDMI cable to a monitor and start the configuration process with ``raspi-config``
-    1. Expand dis space
+    1. Expand disk space!
-    2. Enable SSH
+    2. Enable SSH!
-    3. Change you password
+    3. Change your password!
+    4. Change _hostname_ to _coffee_!
-3. Look for the IP in network and connect with ``ssh pi@192.168.X.X`` The password is _raspberry_
+4. Look for the IP in network and connect with ``ssh pi@192.168.X.X`` The password is _raspberry_
-4. Install NodeRED ``sudo apt-get update && sudo apt-get install nodered``
+5. Install NodeRED ``sudo apt-get update && sudo apt-get install nodered``
-5. Start NodeRED on startup ``sudo systemctl enable nodered.service``
+6. Start NodeRED on startup ``sudo systemctl enable nodered.service``
-6. Update node ``sudo npm cache clean -f && sudo npm install -g n && sudo n stable``
+7. Update node ``sudo npm cache clean -f && sudo npm install -g n && sudo n stable``
-7. Install additional nodes
+8. Install additional nodes
 ````
 sudo apt-get install npm
 sudo npm install -g npm@2.x